daumling/tiny-imap-filter/README.md

 ```
 #### [config]

-This section contains the settings for the email.
+This section contains the settings for the email and other global settings.

 - *from*: the sender
 - *to*: the To (recipient) field for error emails
 - *cc* and *bcc*: optional files for more email addresses
 - *subject*: The subject, also used as the headline
+- *domains*: This is a space-separated list of domains that should be checked.
+Email addresses that do not match these domains are ignored.

 #### [connection]